lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-iii.md

 </Reference>
 ```

 In this project I use the ANTLR 3 NuGet package.
-If you don’t want to use NuGet, you can simply add lib\ANTLR\Antlr3.Runtime.dll instead.
+If you don't want to use NuGet, you can simply add lib\ANTLR\Antlr3.Runtime.dll instead.

 OK.
 After analyzing this project I think you know how to add a grammar file to your C# project, and then configure related project level settings properly.
 In next post I am going to document what you need to pay attention to at code level. #SNMP will still be our example.